Urban-Analytics/UTM-Hanoi/_sources/case_studies/eric/eric_lida.md

 changes and to understand the process driving different travel behaviors.
 The models implemented were:

-a.
-A Modal Spatial Interaction Model to investigate the modal shift of
-    flows if a ban were implemented.
+ - A Modal Spatial Interaction Model to investigate the modal shift of flows if a ban were implemented.

-b.
-A boosted trees Classification Model aimed at predicting
-    individuals' attitudes towards the proposed ban and investigating the underlying factors/reasons.
+ - A boosted trees Classification Model aimed at predicting individuals' attitudes towards the proposed ban and investigating the underlying factors/reasons.